frakman1/lifxscreen2/README.md

 # lifxscreen2
 LIFX Movie experience.

-Continuously calculates the average colour of your screen and sets your LIFX bulb(s) to that color
+Continuously calculates the average colour of your screen and sets your LIFX bulb(s) to that color.

+Watch movies *(or anything you want on your screen)* in style.
+Like [THIS!](https://youtu.be/WHCtUvEJXq0)

 (*seeks to improve over the original lifxscreen at https://github.com/frakman1/lifxscreen*)